bpowers/BrowserFS/README.md

 * `LocalStorage`: Stores files in the browser's `localStorage`.
 * `HTML5FS`: Stores files into the HTML5 `FileSystem` API.
 * `IndexedDB`: Stores files into the browser's `IndexedDB` object database.
-* `Dropbox`: Stores files into the user's Dropbox account.
-  * Note: You provide this filesystem with an authenticated [DropboxJS V2 JS SDK client](https://github.com/dropbox/dropbox-sdk-js).
 * `InMemory`: Stores files in-memory.
 Thus, it is a temporary file store that clears when the user navigates away.
 * `ZipFS`: Read-only zip file-backed FS.
 Lazily decompresses files as you access them.
   * Supports DEFLATE out-of-the-box.